medizininformatik-initiative/fts-next/documentation/developers/README.md

 ```

 in the `end-to-end-tests` folder.
-This will run an entire environment with
+This will transferProcessInstance an entire environment with

 - `clinical-domain-agent`
 - `research-domain-agent`